35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 NHG also wants to reduce the amount of affordable housing it provides, because Southwark has *'overprovided'* affordable housing on the FDS.
 It is obvious that if it does this, then Southwark Council will have effectively subsidised NHG's affordable housing contribution, through its £200m purchase of FDS 'A' and 'B'.

-Southwark has questions to answer;

-* will it approve the NHG's housing delivery strategy and agree with them in deferring delivery of the affordable and family housing to future phases?
-* will it allow NHG to take advantage of the council housing Southwark is providing on the FDS, to reducing its own affordable housing contribution, after underdelivering on Plot 18?
-* in the light of NHG persisting with a 'standalone' application, is NHG willing and capable of delivering the Aylesbury regeneration as it has been promised?

-Southwark should consider that;
+Southwark should also consider that;

 * NHG's record of housing delivery is poor.
-It has held an outline planning permission since 2015, and has only completed the 122 homes on Plot 18, of which only 22.9% are affordable.
+It has held an outline planning permission since 2015, and has only completed the 122 homes on Plot 18 so far, of which only 22.9% are affordable.
 * Southwark Council had to take over FDS 'A' and 'B' itself, at a cost of over £200m.
 NHG retains FDS 'C', which will provide just **56 social rent units**, 75 shared-ownership and 190 private homes [^12].
 * NHG and Southwark Council both [fell foul of a High Court ruling](https://www.pilc.org.uk/news/victory-in-the-high-court-aylesbury-estate/) related to NHG's last Aylesbury planning application, for Phase 2B.
 This 'standalone' or 'drop-in' application was for a denser development than would have been allowed under the outline permission NHG already held.
 Notwithstanding this failure, NHG is persisiting with the same 'drop-in' application for Phase 2B.
 * NHG's commitment to actually delivering any future phases is a vague reference to '2030 and beyond'[^13].
 Applications for Stage 2B/C, Stage 3 and Stage 4 under their outline permission must be submitted by Aug 2033 [^14].

+We think this leaves Southwark with several questions to answer;

+* will it approve the NHG's housing delivery strategy and agree with them in deferring delivery of the affordable and family housing to future phases?
+* will it allow NHG to take advantage of the council housing Southwark is providing on the FDS, to reducing its own affordable housing contribution, after underdelivering on Plot 18?
+* in the light of NHG persisting with a 'standalone' application, is NHG willing and capable of delivering the Aylesbury regeneration as it has been promised?

 [^1] The Housing Delivery Strategy can be found via [Southwark Council's planning register](https://planning.southwark.gov.uk/online-applications/) using ref 23/AP/2603.